Medicare Tax Rate: Everything You Need to Know

 In general, all employees pay the Medicare tax if they work in the U.S. The residency status or citizenship of the employer or employee do not matter.
 In some situations, you might have to pay Medicare tax on wages earned outside of the U.S., but your employer should be able to tell you if this applies to you.
 You'll have to contact your employer if Medicare taxes are erroneously withheld from your wages.
 The IRS determines the Medicare tax rate, and the rate can change.

 If you're an employee, the Medicare tax is one of the federal taxes that will be withheld from your wages; if you're self-employed, you're responsible for paying these taxes yourself.
-Self-employed individuals pay a higher tax rate because you cover the employee portion as well as the part that's normally paid by an employer.
+Self-employed individuals pay a higher tax rate because they cover the employee portion as well as the part that's normally paid by an employer; however, these individuals are able to deduct half of the tax from their personal income tax.

 About Additional Medicare Tax